EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 One way to signal that the Server is to build and process the OSCORE request after EDHOC processing is to define a new CoAP Option, called the EDHOC Option.

-This Option being present (either in a request or response) means the payload contains OSCORE option value and ciphertext in the payload, that must be extracted and processed after the EDHOC processing.
+This Option being present (either in a request or response) means the message contains OSCORE option value and ciphertext in the payload, that must be extracted and processed after the EDHOC processing.
 The OSCORE option and ciphertext are to be extracted from the CoAP payload as the CBOR wrapped second and third element of a CBOR sequence.

 The Option is critical, Safe-to-Forward, and part of the Cache-Key.